 When thinking about saving and investing, most people think about saving for their future retirement.
 But the need to save and invest doesn't end there.
 Throughout retirement, you'll continue to need financial strategies to make sure your money lasts.
 This is especially true for women, who have longer life expectancies than men.

-Here are some factors to consider in building a strategy for income in retirement:
+Here are some factors to consider in building a financial plan for income in retirement:

 How long might your retirement last?

-Any expenses above and beyond the income provided by government and employer group plans will need to come from your personal savings and investments.
+Keep in mind that any expenses above and beyond the income provided by government and employer group pensions will need to come from your personal savings and investments.

 How much do you expect to receive from Old Age Security and Canada Pension Plan?